dpnetca/meraki/docs/UpdateNetworkApplianceSettingsRequest.md

 `func (o *UpdateNetworkApplianceSettingsRequest) HasDeploymentMode() bool`

 HasDeploymentMode returns a boolean if a field has been set.

+### GetDynamicDns

+`func (o *UpdateNetworkApplianceSettingsRequest) GetDynamicDns() UpdateNetworkApplianceSettingsRequestDynamicDns`

+GetDynamicDns returns the DynamicDns field if non-nil, zero value otherwise.

+### GetDynamicDnsOk

+`func (o *UpdateNetworkApplianceSettingsRequest) GetDynamicDnsOk() (*UpdateNetworkApplianceSettingsRequestDynamicDns, bool)`

+GetDynamicDnsOk returns a tuple with the DynamicDns field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDynamicDns

+`func (o *UpdateNetworkApplianceSettingsRequest) SetDynamicDns(v UpdateNetworkApplianceSettingsRequestDynamicDns)`

+SetDynamicDns sets DynamicDns field to given value.

+### HasDynamicDns

+`func (o *UpdateNetworkApplianceSettingsRequest) HasDynamicDns() bool`

+HasDynamicDns returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)